mbp469/Jeopardy/README.md

 # Jeopardy
 Use a Jeopardy question API to make a simple quiz game.
+[Link to GitHub Pages] (https://mbp469.github.io/Jeopardy/)